 Brampton Flight College – Professional Pilot Diploma Program

-The College Professional Pilot Diploma Program is a 14 month full time training program that runs from July to September.
-Students accepted into the Program attend class five days per week, normally ground school in the morning and flight training in the afternoon.
+The College Diploma Program is a 14 month full time training program that runs from July to September.
+Students accepted into the Program attend class five days per week, normally ground school in the afternoon and flight training in the morning.
 The highly structured Program delivers over 900 hours of instruction including ground school, flight and simulator training (FTD), industry tours and networking opportunities.
 Reinforcement of skills is accomplished through the use of labs, workshops and multi-crew simulator exercises.